rktjmp/hotpot.nvim/README.md

   end
   return repo_path
 end
 local lazy_path = ensure_installed("folke/lazy.nvim", "stable")
 local hotpot_path = ensure_installed("rktjmp/hotpot.nvim", "v0.13.1")
--- As per lazy's install instructions, but insert hotpots path at the front vim.opt.runtimepath:prepend({hotpot_path, lazy_path})
+-- As per Lazy's install instructions, but also include hotpot vim.opt.runtimepath:prepend({hotpot_path, lazy_path})

+-- You must call vim.loader.enable() before requiring hotpot unless you are -- passing {performance = {cache = false}} to Lazy. vim.loader.enable()

 require("hotpot") -- Optionally you may call require("hotpot").setup(...) here

+-- You must include Hotpot in your plugin list for it to function correctly.
--- If you want to use lazy's "structured" style, you will need -- a `.hotpot.lua` file containing `return {build=true,clean=true}` -- so a `lua/` dir is generated for lazy to scan.
+-- If you want to use Lazy's "structured" style, see the next code sample. local plugins = {"rktjmp/hotpot.nvim"}
--- See further down in the readme for details.

--- Include hotpot as a plugin so lazy will update it local plugins = {"rktjmp/hotpot.nvim"}
 require("lazy").setup(plugins)

--- Include the rest of your config require("say-hello")
+-- Include the rest of your config.
+Your call to Lazy.setup does not have -- to be done in init.lua and could be in a required file. require("say-hello")
 ```